cvetomir-todorov/CecoChat/docs/03-infrastructure-01-main.md

 ## Clients

 I've written a very basic console client.
 There is also a WPF desktop client for Windows which has some decent UI.
 A browser or WebAssembly client would be ideal in the future although that would require setting up a proxy to [enable gRPC-web](https://github.com/grpc/grpc-web).

+The machine running the clients needs to trust the [self-signed certificates](../source/certificates/).